Share this page

 The biggest risk and main concern for any parents is the safety of our children.
 With numerous news reports about data leaks and breaches, it is important that children understand the risks and dangers of sharing information that could threaten their security.

-It suggests some key questions parents should reflect upon before deciding on their approach such as:
+A useful guide "Social Media Guide: What is the Right Age for My Child?" suggests some key questions parents should reflect upon before deciding on their approach such as:

 • At what age should I let my child use social media?